CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Note that, on top of the ``import_options`` and ``import_param`` functions, the code later calls on a ``import_construction_parameters`` function that makes use of imported data to define additional parameter variables.

 The key ones are the ``mini_lot_size`` parameter and the ``agricultural_rent`` variable (defined through ``compute_agricultural_rent`` as a function of other parameters).
 Here is how to interpret the value of agricultural rent.
-We assume that the price of agricultural land is fixed (corresponds to landlords' outside options / opportunity cost, here ``agricultural_price_baseline`` parameter) and that agricultural land is undeveloped.
+We assume that the price of agricultural land (corresponding to landlords' outside options / opportunity cost, here ``agricultural_price_baseline`` parameter) is fixed and that agricultural land is undeveloped.
 Since we assume that developers make zero profit in equilibrium due to pure and perfect competition, this gives us a relation to obtain the minimum rent developers would be willing to accept if this land were urbanized [#fagri]_:

 .. math::